Kangaroo on Lucky Bay beach in Cape Le Grand National Park, Western Australia (Photo: Tourism Western Australia).

 Award: Lucky Bay Esperance is the most beautiful beach in the world

-Snow-white, almost always deserted, sandy beaches stretch for five kilometers alongside the turquoise waters of the Southern Ocean on Western Australia's south coast.
-Now the website “The World's 50 Best Beaches” has voted the pristine dream beach in the bay of Lucky Bay near Esperance (Kepa Kurl) the most beautiful beach in the world, ahead of the world-famous Anse Source d'Argent in the Seychelles.
-No wonder that the kangaroos also like to lie in the sun here.
+Snow-white, almost always deserted sandy beaches stretch for five kilometers next to the turquoise waters of the Southern Ocean on the south coast of Western Australia.
+The website "The World's 50 Best Beaches" has now named the pristine dream beach in Lucky Bay near Esperance (Kepa Kurl) the most beautiful beach in the world, even ahead of the world-famous Anse Source d'Argent in the Seychelles.
+It's no wonder that the kangaroos also like to lie in the sun here.

-The locals have known for a long time what “The World's 50 Best Beaches” has now officially confirmed.
-The relatively unknown beach of Lucky Bay in Cape Le Grand National Park (Mandoowernup**) in the "Australia's Golden Outback" region is a real jewel among the dream beaches.
-And, by the way, also the whitest sandy beach in Australia, that's scientifically proven.
-The sand, which consists of 98,9 percent pure quartz, is particularly pure and so fine that a barefoot walk feels like walking on powder.
-The kangaroos, who come regularly to sunbathe, also find that beach fans get their money's worth here.
-If you don't just want to lie side by side in the sun with the little shy marsupials, you can go snorkeling, surfing and fishing.
-To enjoy the beach in its full splendor and for more than just a few hours, an overnight stay at Lucky Bay Campground is recommended.
+What "The World's 50 Best Beaches" has now officially confirmed has been known to the locals for a long time.
+The relatively unknown beach of Lucky Bay in Cape Le Grand National Park (Mandoowernup**) in the "Australia's Golden Outback" region is a true jewel among dream beaches.
+And also the whitest sandy beach in Australia, as has been scientifically proven.
+The sand, which consists of 98,9 percent pure quartz, is particularly pure and so fine that walking barefoot feels like walking on powder.
+Beach fans also get their money's worth here, as do the kangaroos, who regularly come by to sunbathe.
+If you don't just want to lie lazily side by side in the sun with the not very shy marsupials, you can go snorkeling, surfing and fishing.
+To enjoy the beach in all its glory and for more than just a few hours, we recommend spending the night at the Lucky Bay Campground.

 Visitors can also see bubblegum-pink Lake Hillier on Middle Island from the air on a scenic flight from Esperance.
 Cape Le Grand National Park also offers ample opportunities for bush walks or shore-based spotting of dolphins surfing the waves of the Southern Ocean.
 Between July and October, humpback, southern right and blue whales also cruise off the coast of Esperance and Cape Le Grand National Park.